 Where local reports are required these are accessed from a button on the desktop menu.
 The user is presented with a parameter driven menu, which enables the report to be customised to requirements.
 The report is then populated from transaction data that is held in the local database and is printed out on the printer.
-The system also allows for information to be transferred to the main accounting department at Chesterfield
+The system also allows for information to be transferred to the main accounting department at Chesterfield.

-The Post Office counter processing functions are provided through a series of counter applications: the Order Book Control Service (OBCS) that ascertained the validity of DWP order books before payment was made, this application ceased in June 2005; the Electronic Point of Sale Service (EPOSS) that enables Postmasters to conduct general retail trade at the counter and sell products on behalf of their clients; the Automated Payments Service (APS) which provides support for utility companies and others who provide incremental in and out payment mechanisms based on the use of cards and other tokens and the Logistics Feeder Service (LFS) which supports the management of cash and value stock movements to and from the outlet, principally to minimise cash held overnight in outlets.
+The Post Office counter processing functions are provided through a series of counter applications: the Electronic Point of Sale Service (EPOSS) that enables Postmasters to conduct general retail trade at the counter and sell products on behalf of their clients; the Automated Payments Service (APS) which provides support for utility companies and others who provide incremental in and out payment mechanisms based on the use of cards and other tokens and the Logistics Feeder Service (LFS) which supports the management of cash and value stock movements to and from the outlet, principally to minimise cash held overnight in outlets.
 The counter desktop service and the office platform service on which it runs provides various common functions for transaction recording and settlement as well as user access control and session management.